 With the many techniques shared, the practice of Pregnancy Yoga can help you to remain present and focused in each moment, so that you are aware and empowered to make decisions as events unfold with an attitude of openness and acceptance.
 To join our Pregnancy Yoga Classes click here.

 “Although this was not the birth I planned for my baby, I was able to adjust to and accept the changes.
 The breathing techniques learnt in class were invaluable and helped me to stay calmer than I could have imagined.
 I see this calmness in my baby every day.”
-Kindly shared by Toni, a new mum and our former Pregnancy Yoga Student, July 2016
+Kindly shared by Toni, a new mum and Yogalime Pregnancy Yoga Student, 2016